Jade (1995 film): Plot

 Assistant District Attorney David Corelli is called to the murder scene of prominent businessman Kyle Medford, found skinned to death in his San Francisco home by an antique hatchet.
 Police detectives Bob Hargrove and Petey Vesko find photographs in Medford's safe of Governor Lew Edwards having sex with a prostitute, later identified as Patrice Jacinto.
 During questioning, Patrice reveals that she and several other women were paid by Medford to have sex with wealthy men at his beach house in Pacifica.
 She also informs them that the most desired prostitute among the clients was a woman known only as "Jade".
-In a private meeting with Governor Edwards and aide Bill Barrett, Corelli is warned not to make the photographs public.
+In a private meeting with Governor Edwards and aide Bill Barrett, Corelli is warned not to release the photographs.
 Corelli is then almost killed when his brake line is deliberately cut and his vehicle crashes after losing control on a steep hill.

 The detectives find fingerprints on the hatchet belonging to Katrina Gavin, a clinical psychologist and former lover of Corelli's who eventually married his close friend, defense attorney Matt Gavin.
 When interviewed, Katrina explains that Medford gave her a tour of his antique collection on the day in question, but claims to have nothing to do with his death.
 At Medford's beach house, Corelli and the detectives find various drugs, alcohol, and sex toys, as well as hidden video cameras.
 They conclude Medford was recording the sex sessions to blackmail the men.
 Corelli is shocked to discover Katrina on one of the tapes; the revelation renews the detectives' interest in her as a suspect.